Atovaquone and Proguanil (Maloff Protect)

 -

-Atovaquone and proguanil is an antimalarial medication, containing 250mg atovaquone and 100mg proguanil.
-Branded versions of atovaquone and proguanil include Maloff tablets and Malarone tablets.
+Atovaquone and proguanil is a generic antimalarial medication that contains 250mg of atovaquone and 100mg of proguanil.
+Branded versions include Maloff Protect and Malarone tablets.

-You can take atovaquone and proguanil tablets to prevent malaria.
-You start 1 or 2 days before you travel, continue throughout your trip and for 7 days after you’ve left the malarial area.
+Atovaquone and proguanil tablets are taken to prevent malaria.
+You take 1 tablet a day for 1 to 2 days before you travel, continue taking them throughout your trip, and for 7 days after you return.
+They should be taken with food or a milky drink.

 Prices